Primary Enforcement Processes

 - CCAD Procedural Book II - CEB/SM (coming soon)

 - Application for Reduction of Code Enforcement Liens

 The MOV process is a formal judicial process which can result in payment of fines and court costs, ranging from $88 to $258 for the first offense.
 Fines can increase for successive MOVs to as high as $513 each.
-If the fine is not paid prior to the misdemeanor court trial, a judge then determines guilt and assesses fines/costs.
-The MOV process may be used instead of, or in addition to, the Code Enforcement Board (CEB) process.
+If the fine is not paid prior to the arraignment date, the violator must appear in court on the date of arraignment.
+If a violator pleads Not Guilty to the MOV charge at arraignment then a Trial date is set where a judge will determine guilt and may assess fines/costs.
+The MOV process may be used instead of, or in addition to, the Code Enforcement Board (CEB) process or Civil Citation process.

-The first time a violation is referred to the MOV process, the investigator must clearly identify the violator by name, address, age and description, must document that notification (warning) was sent (usually by mail), and must provide a reasonable opportunity to comply.
+The first time a violation is referred to the MOV process, the investigator must clearly identify the violator by name and address, must document that notification (a warning) was sent (usually by mail), and must provide a reasonable opportunity to comply.
 Following the compliance time, the investigator must witness the violation again, take photographs, and draw up the Notice to Appear.
-The violator's physical whereabouts must then be determined in order to serve the Notice to Appear.
+The violator's physical whereabouts are then determined in order to serve the Notice to Appear.
 Successive MOVs for the same violation may be served without any other additional notice to the violator.